 Recognise pest plants using the resources available below, or download the excellent app iNaturalist.NZ.

-Remove pest plants following our best practice guidelines and then update your reported EcoTrack record.
+Remove pest plants following our best practice guidelines.
 Ensure that pods and seed heads are securely disposed of in landfill.
 We can provide you with a list of recommended pest plant control contractors, if you are not able to tackle them yourself.
 Talk to your neighbours and encourage them to take action too!
 Our pest plant disposal bins in Browns Bay and Whangaparāoa are for our communities to use to dispose of certain parts of some pest plants that pose the greatest threat to our indigenous bush.
 Correct disposal of seeds, seed pods, seed heads and roots greatly reduces the risk that the pest plant will spread to other areas after removal.
 Please see the resource below detailing the locations of the bins and what pest plant parts can be put inside.

 Restore our native wildlife by planting native trees and shrubs, which will feed tūī, kererū and other native birds and wildlife all year round and make your neighbourhood a more attractive place to live.
 Native planting after pest plant control also helps to prevent those sites from being colonised by other weeds.